oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 author:
 by: contractor
 communities: [devops,security,java]
-description: "A walk-through of building a microservices architecture with JHipster, Keycloak for OAuth2, and Google Kubernetes Engine (GKE) deployment.
-Keycloak as identity broker with Auth0 as the identity provider."
+description: "A walk-through of building a microservices architecture with JHipster, Keycloak for OAuth 2.0, and Google Kubernetes Engine (GKE) deployment."
 tags: [keycloak, kubernetes, java, jhipster, security, oauth2]
 tweets:
 - ""